Maria Angeli, Research Associate

 Susana Elisa Pavlou, Director

 Susana Elisa Pavlou holds a BA in Political Science from the State University of New York at Stony Brook and an MSc in International Politics with an area concentration in the Middle East from the School of Oriental and African Studies (SOAS), London University.
-She has previously worked as a project coordinator and student advisor at the Cyprus International Institute of Management (CIIM).
-Susana has held a central and key role at MIGS since 2005 and is currently Director of the Institute.
-Susana is a Member of the Advisory Committee for the Prevention and Combating of Family Violence, National Expert for the Network of Experts in Gender Equality, Social Inclusion, Health and Long-term Care (EGGSI), and National Expert at the EWL Observatory on Violence against Women.
-She is also serving a third term as Board Member of the European Women’s Lobby and is also serving on the Executive Committee.
-Susana is more specifically interested towards issues of gender and social policy, and violence against women.
+Susana is currently Director at the Mediterranean Institute of Gender Studies (MIGS).
+Susana has extensive experience in the coordination and management of projects, in gender equality training and education, and in gender research and analysis, with particular expertise on issues of gender and social policy, and violence against women.
+Susana is a Member of the Advisory Committee for the Prevention and Combating of Family Violence, National Expert for the European Network of Experts in Gender Equality, and Expert at the EWL Observatory on Violence against Women.
+She is serving a third term as Board Member of the European Women’s Lobby and is a member of the Executive Committee.

 Anna Zobnina, Research Associate

 Anna Zobnina, born in St.Petersbug, Russia, joined Mediterranean Institute of Gender Studies (MIGS) in 2007.
 She received scholarship for her MA Sociology with the University of Nicosia and her master thesis addressed “Prostitution as Field of Production of Gender Norms”.
 Her current research areas are care economy, violence against women, commercial sexual exploitation of women, sexuality and critical feminist discourse analysis.
 Anna is a member of the European Network of Migrant Women and is working closely with Josie Christodoulou in the areas of migration & integration of women, combatting trafficking in women for labour and sexual exploitation. Εmail: firstname.lastname@example.org